n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mailerlite.md

 # MailerLite

-The MailerLite node allows you to automate work in MailerLite, and integrate MailerLite with other applications. n8n has built-in support for a wide range of MailerLite features, including creating, updating, deleting, and getting subscribers.
+Use the MailerLite node to automate work in MailerLite, and integrate MailerLite with other applications. n8n has built-in support for a wide range of MailerLite features, including creating, updating, deleting, and getting subscribers.

 On this page, you'll find a list of operations the MailerLite node supports and links to more resources.